-Under Singapore law, the transfer of employees employed in a business, all or part of which is to be sold, is dealt with differently depending on whether the employees are protected under the Employment Act, Chapter 91 of Singapore (the "Employment Act").
-The Employment Act covers all employees (including part-time employees), except persons employed in a managerial or executive position who receive a salary exceeding S\$4,500 a month, seafarers, domestic workers and public servants (the "Covered Employees").
+Under Singapore law, the transfer of employees employed in a business, all or part of which is to be sold, is dealt with under Section 18A of the Employment Act, Chapter 91 of Singapore (Employment Act).

-Under Section 18A of the Employment Act, where a business or part thereof is transferred from the transferor to the transferee, Section 18A automatically operates to novate the contracts of employment of all of the Covered Employees to the transferee.
-Section 18A applies where there is a sale of a business on a going concern basis, and not where there is a sale of assets.
+Under Section 18A of the Employment Act, where a business or part thereof is transferred from the transferor to the transferee, Section 18A automatically operates to novate the contracts of employment of all employees who are covered under the Employment Act (covered employees) and employed in the business to the transferee.
+The Employment Act covers all employees (including part-time employees) except seafarers, domestic workers and employees of statutory boards.

+Section 18A applies where there is a sale of a business on a going concern basis, not where there is a sale of assets.
 The distinction between the two is sometimes one of degree, but in most cases, it will be clear as a matter of law whether a business sale, rather than an asset sale, is involved.
-Section 18A specifically provides that there will be an automatic transfer, with no break in the continuity of employment, and the terms and conditions of service of the transferred Covered Employees will be the same as those enjoyed by them immediately prior to the transfer.
-Section 18A of the Employment Act further provides that on completion of the transfer of the business, all the transferor's rights, powers, duties and liabilities under, or in connection with, the employment contracts of its Covered Employees, are transferred to the purchaser and any act or omission done before the transfer by the transferor in respect of such contracts shall be deemed to have been done by the purchaser.
-So, for example, if the transferor had failed to pay a Covered Employee's wages before the transfer of the undertaking, as between the purchaser and such employee, the purchaser will be statutorily liable to such employee.
+Section 18A specifically provides that there will be an automatic transfer, with no break in the continuity of employment, and the terms and conditions of service of the transferred covered employees will be the same as those enjoyed by them immediately prior to the transfer.
+Section 18A of the Employment Act further provides that on completion of the transfer of the business, all the transferor's rights, powers, duties and liabilities under, or in connection with, the employment contracts of its covered employees, are transferred to the purchaser, and any act or omission done before the transfer by the transferor in respect of such contracts shall be deemed to have been done by the purchaser.
+So, for example, if the transferor had failed to pay a covered employee's wages before the transfer of the undertaking, as between the purchaser and such employee, the purchaser will be statutorily liable to such employee.

-In the case of employees falling outside the scope of the Employment Act (the "Non-Covered Employees"), the automatic statutory novation and consultation procedures under Section 18A do not apply.
-If the Non-Covered Employees are to be transferred to the purchaser as part of the transfer of the business, the company will have to terminate their employment in accordance with the termination provisions in their employment contracts and the purchaser will have to offer new employment to the Non-Covered Employees on such terms as the purchaser and such employees may agree.
-Note that the Non-Covered Employees is therefore entirely a matter of contract under Singapore law.
+In the case of employees falling outside the scope of the Employment Act (non-covered employees), the automatic statutory novation and consultation procedures under Section 18A do not apply.
+If the non-covered employees are to be transferred to the purchaser as part of the transfer of the business, the company will have to terminate their employment in accordance with the termination provisions in their employment contracts and the purchaser will have to offer new employment to the non-covered employees on such terms as the purchaser and such employees may agree.
+Note that the non-covered employees cannot be compelled to accept any such offer.
+The transfer of non-covered employees is therefore entirely a matter of contract under Singapore law.